-First, before I enter the room, I prepare my Attention by focusing on my breathing and cleansing my hands.
+First, before I enter the room, I prepare my Attention by focusing awareness on my body, breathing, and cleansing my hands.
 I STOP and bring my full attention to my body standing on the ground, and then to my breathing.
+I imagine myself breathing in

-I breathe in that which is lifegiving.
+I that which is lifegiving.
 I let go of what is old and used up and no longer supports life.
 As I wash or gel my hands, I lift up my hands to wash away or evaporate my pre-occupations.